nelsonmorais/azure-iot/README.md

   - `manifest-system-modules.json`: Generated file from the manifest-system-modules.template, can be safely deleted and is excluded from git to avoid commiting any sensible information
 - `edge-deployment-manifests/`
   - `manifest-simulated-temperature.template`: Template file to be used to create the manifest-simulated-temperature.json file with the proper values
+    - Note that the module was configured to send an unlimited number of messages by setting the environment variable MessageCount = -1 (see: https://github.com/Azure/iotedge/blob/027a509549a248647ed41ca7fe1dc508771c8123/edge-modules/SimulatedTemperatureSensor/src/Program.cs)
   - `manifest-simulated-temperature.json`: Generated file from the manifest-simulated-temperature.template, can be safely deleted and is excluded from git to avoid commiting any sensible information
 - `reference-files\`
   - `install-iotedg.sh`: Script with the steps needed to install Azure IoT Edge daemon on a Lunix based device